Miss K McIntosh – Nursery Class Teacher

 Mrs P Hodgson – Nursery Teaching Assistant

-We hope that you are all keeping safe and well and enjoying your time together, best you can.
+We hope that you are all continuing to be safe and well and enjoying the time together.

 Can you and your children find out about VE Day and why we are celebrating it this week?

 Maybe you could write about how a child would have felt on VE DAY, or maybe you could draw a picture?
 Why don’t you try making some Union Jack Bunting together?